 Aisling Bea

-Aisling is the current face of Jameson Whiskey and recently took on writing a successful campaign of adverts for them.
-She has scripts in development in the UK and US, script edited Greatest Days and also co-wrote Affairs Of State a movie in development with Star Thrower.
+Aisling is the current face of Jameson Whiskey.
+She has scripts in development in the UK and US, script edited Greatest Days and also co-wrote Affairs Of State, a movie in development with Star Thrower.

 • Nominee: BAFTA TV Awards for The Female Performance in a Comedy Programme 2022 (This Way Up)